dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.2.5
+- Updated: This is same as v1.2.4.
+Theme is being updated and released again as v1.2.4 didn't upload successfully to wordpress.org.

+Version 1.2.4
+- Fixed:   Disables sortable slides in Customizer.
+This prevents issues where phantom slides still appear after deleting slides.
+- Updated: Various minor styling updates for theme options in customizer.

 Version 1.2.3
 - Fixed:   "$this->_extension_url" used for redux extensions fixed to ensure custom extensions are loaded correctly on all sites.